Amr-Monzir/saed_platform/rabt-backend/LOCAL-DEVELOPMENT.md

 createdb rabt_local
 ```

-### 2. Setup Cloudflare R2
+### 2. Setup AWS S3
-- Create an R2 bucket for development
+- Create an S3 bucket for development (or use the same as production)
+- Create an IAM user with S3 access (or use your existing AWS credentials)
-- Get your R2 credentials (same as production setup)
+- Get your AWS Access Key ID and Secret Access Key

 ### 3. Create local .env file
 ```bash